 The outcome of this work plan will be a prognostic tool for use in the primary care setting by allied health and general practitioners and specialist orthopaedic surgeons in outpatient and private settings.
 This unique tool will enhance the ability to predict successful patient outcomes.
 Moreover, this nomogram will identify modifiable risk factors to target for mitigation prior to surgery (e.g. obesity, mental health).
 This will have direct impact on specialist referrals and ultimately lead to containment of elective surgery waiting list numbers.

-What are the knowledge Gaps?
-Patients’ and surgeons’ assessments of the risks and benefits of TJR surgery; how this might influence expectation and; why surgeons offer surgery to inappropriate candidates have not been subjected to rigorous evaluation.
-Research in other domains indicate complex influences on clinicians’ decisions.
-Few studies are based on a theoretical understanding of what drives decision-making, therefore interventions have not been carefully designed and consequently are not effective.
-Previous Cochrane reviews of feedback interventions have shown that feedback and changes in information provided to doctors can influence their behaviour, but that their effects are variable depending on the context and the characteristics of intervention.
+Patients’ and surgeons’ assessments of the risks and benefits of TJR surgery don’t always align.
+We will investigate factors which might influence decisions, expectation and why surgeons offer surgery to inappropriate candidates have not been subjected to rigorous evaluation.
+Research indicates complex influences on clinicians’ decisions but few studies are based on a theoretical understanding of what drives decision-making, therefore interventions have not been carefully designed and consequently are not effective.
+Previous reviews of feedback interventions have shown that feedback and changes in information provided to doctors can influence their behaviour, but that their effects are variable depending on the context and the characteristics of intervention.
 This includes the timing and frequency of feedback, who delivers the feedback, the content of the feedback, and planned actions taken following feedback.

-Current research: We are conducting a first of its kind NHMRC funded study (APP1058438 - MARKA) that examines and compares benefit and risk preferences of patients with end-stage OA undergoing knee TJR with surgeon preferences.
-The study uses discrete choice experiments (DCEs) to i) explore how patients balance risks and benefits, ii) determine the extent these align with surgeons’ expectations, and iii) explores whether guiding patients through a decision making process prior to surgery improves patient expectations, health outcomes and satisfaction.
-MARKA aims to determine patient and surgeon characteristics that correlate with willingness to undergo (patients) or offer (surgeons) knee TJR through a series of structured questionnaires, administered to patients and orthopaedic surgeons including measures of personality, control, risk attitudes and optimism.
+We are currently conducting a first of its kind NHMRC funded study (Application 1058438 - MARKA) that examines and compares benefit and risk preferences of patients with end-stage Osteoarthritis (OA) undergoing knee TJR with surgeon preferences.
+The study uses discrete choice experiments (DCEs) to explore how patients balance risks and benefits, determine the extent these align with surgeons’ expectations, and explores whether guiding patients through a decision making process prior to surgery improves patient expectations, health outcomes and satisfaction.
+We aim to determine patient and surgeon characteristics that correlate with willingness to undergo (patients) or offer (surgeons) knee TJR through a series of structured questionnaires, administered to patients and orthopaedic surgeons including measures of personality, control, risk attitudes and optimism.
 The role of individual and institutional knee TJR volume and whether employed at a tertiary, rural or community facility are also being examined.
-The design of the DCE has been finalized with patient input, pre-tested for understanding and piloted in patients and surgeons.
+The design of the DCE has been finalised with patient input, pre-tested for understanding and piloted in patients and surgeons.